-The Community Action Circle is dedicated to supporting BIPOC-led movements for change within our local community, putting into practice our commitment to dismantling systems of oppression and the colonial legacy of white supremacy.
+The Community Action & Care Circle is dedicated to supporting BIPOC-led movements for change within our local community, putting into practice our commitment to dismantling systems of oppression and the colonial legacy of white supremacy.

 WHAT WE'RE UP TO

 Our efforts right now are focused on following the lead of local Indigenous leaders who are organizing around protecting the Waters and lifeblood of our communities.
 This past Spring, much of our energy went toward learning about the proposed Mountain Valley Pipeline (MVP), building relationships with other organizations working to mobilize and educate folks about the pipeline's imminent impacts, and organizing a day-long Ceremonial 100 mile Water Walk along the proposed MVP Southgate Extension route which took place on May 2nd.
 This was a historical moment for Indigenous communities across the Southeast.

 We are now in the beginning phases of organizing a more involved Ceremonial Water Walk which will take place this fall.
 The walk will consist of 300 miles taking place over the course of 11 days.
 In order to make this happen, we are looking for folks who would like to support this effort from helping in planning of logistics and volunteering for the event to fundraising and getting the word out.
 If you'd like to be involved, join us on our upcoming call!

 We are currently joining forces with several Indigenous leaders and organizations for an ongoing Community Organizing Campaign against the MVP/MVP Southgate Extension scheme.